-The NYSDEC's Amphibian and Reptile Altas Project (Herp Atlas) was a ten year survey conducted from 1990 through 1999 which was designed to document the reptile and amphibian distribution in New York State.
-The survey blocks correspond to USGS 7.5 minute topographic quadrangles.
-A total of 42 amphibian and reptile species were recorded in the Clintondale quadrangle survey area.
-Because of the scale of the quadrangle, a smaller subset (31 species) may occur on the Site and nearby vicinity.
+The NYSDEC's Amphibian and Reptile Altas Project (Herp Atlas) was a ten year survey may occur on the Site and nearby vicinity.
 A list of species documented within the Clintondale quadrangle is provided in Appendix B.

 Observations of Stress